Guy Forget: Professional career

 1996 was another notable year in Forget's career.
 Partnering Jakob Hlasek, he again finished runner-up in the men's doubles event at the French Open.
 He also won what proved to be his last career singles title in Marseille.
 For a second time, he was on a French team which won the Davis Cup.
 In the final, he teamed-up with Guillaume Raoux to win a critical doubles rubber, as France defeated Sweden 3–2.

 Forget played for France's Davis Cup team for 12 years, compiling a 38–11 record.

 Forget retired from the professional tour in 1997.
 During his career, he won a total of 11 top-level singles titles and 28 doubles titles.
 His career prize-money earnings totalled US$5,669,934.

 After retiring as a player, Forget served as France's Davis Cup team captain.
-He also served as France's Fed Cup team captain from 1999 to 2004; his best result was France's performance in 2003 (with a squad including Mary Pierce, Amélie Mauresmo, Émilie Loit & Stéphanie Cohen-Aloro) when they defeated USA in the final.
-However, he resigned in 2004 to focus on his Davis Cup duties, and the French team then lost to Russia in the final (when Marion Bartoli & Émilie Loit lost to Anastasia Myskina & Vera Zvonareva in the last, deciding doubles match).
+He also served as France's Fed Cup team captain from 1999 to 2004; his best result was France's performance in 2003 (with a squad including Mary Pierce, Amélie Mauresmo, Émilie Loit and Stéphanie Cohen-Aloro) when they defeated USA in the final.
+However, he resigned in 2004 to focus on his Davis Cup duties, and the French team then lost to Russia in the final (when Marion Bartoli and Émilie Loit lost to Anastasia Myskina and Vera Zvonareva in the last, deciding doubles match).

 In 2011, the International Tennis Federation (ITF) presented him with its highest accolade, the Philippe Chatrier Award, for his contributions to tennis.

 He joined the directing committee of the French Open in 2011, and in 2012 he became director of the Masters of Paris Bercy.